Asmod4n/mruby-proc-irep-ext/README.md

 Adds extensions to the Proc class to dump mruby blocks as a irep structur and load them again

+To be able to unpack procs you have to compile mruby with ```c #define MRB_USE_ETEXT_EDATA``` in include/mrbconf.h of your mruby directory.
+It isn't supported with Visual Studio.

 Examples
 ========